African Parliamentarians Join Forces for Immunization

 Photo: Hon.
 Elene Tine, Senegalese Parliamentarian and Parliamentary Coalition President at the Ministerial Conference on Immunization in Africa.
 Photo courtesy of DFA/WHO

-Ten parliamentarians representing eight countries came together last month at the Ministerial Conference on Immunization in Africa, held in Addis Ababa, Ethiopia, to declare their commitment to strengthening immunization programs through advocacy, legislation and continent-wide collaboration.
+Ten parliamentarians representing nine countries came together last month at the Ministerial Conference on Immunization in Africa, held in Addis Ababa, Ethiopia, to declare their commitment to strengthening immunization programs through advocacy, legislation and continent-wide collaboration.

 Led by Hon.
 Gregoire Lusenge, a parliamentarian from the Democratic Republic of Congo (DRC), the members of parliament (MPs) drafted a Parliamentary Statement, which they signed and presented at the close of the conference.
-The ten signatories have already demonstrated their commitment to immunization in their respective countries.
+The 10 signatories have already demonstrated their commitment to immunization in their respective countries.
 Invited to the Conference by the World Health Organization Regional Office, they brought their experience in drafting legislation, advocating for increased immunization budgets and developing novel immunization financing mechanisms.

 In their statement, the parliamentarians pledge to “champion the increased uptake of immunization services” and “support the enactment of legislation to ensure sustainable financing of immunization programs,” much like Uganda’s parliament has done.
 Signatory Hon.
 Oleru Huda, MP from Uganda, was the strongest parliamentary champion for that country’s immunization bill, which the parliament passed in late 2015, more than four years after they began the drafting process.
 Once signed into law, this legislation will enforce compulsory immunization and establish an immunization fund, an important step toward full domestic financing of immunization.